Ibrahim12142001/Climate-Prediction-/README.md

 - 2.1-Relation_Plots.py

 ### Machine Learning Model
 The machine learning model is trained on the data from the years 2000-2010 and we test its predictive ablity useing data for 3 years from 2011 to 2013.
+The code for training the model can be found in the directory called Machine_Learning.

 Training the model can be a really long process so it is not recommended to train it yourselfs but if you do please remember the following: